Trantastic/highlighter/README.md

 # highlighter
-Chrome extension for highlighting text
+Chrome extension for highlighting text on a webpage.

+Turning off the extension or refreshing page removes the highlights.